-This is a practice-led course, blending experiential process with essential theory, and taught by experienced event practitioners.
-You'll work on live briefs, projects and events, supported by expert visiting speakers and specialist staff at The Performance Centre.
+This practice-led course, blends experiential process with essential theory.
+You'll work on live briefs, projects and events, taught by experienced event practitioners and expert visiting speakers.

-Project work will be supported by lectures, seminars, workshops, professional experience and tutorials, to ensure you're inspired, engaged and supported to develop well-informed, safe professional practices.
+Project work is supported by lectures, seminars, workshops, professional experience and tutorials, to ensure you're inspired, engaged and supported to develop well-informed, safe professional practices.
 You can focus your individual work to specialise in your area of interest.
-This allows you to develop your own tailored pathway towards your chosen career or postgraduate destination, while benefiting from interdisciplinary opportunities and collaboration including shared cultural modules.
+This allows you to develop your own tailored pathway towards your chosen career or postgraduate destination, while benefitting from interdisciplinary opportunities.

 What you'll do

 In your second year you'll continue to develop peer and self-evaluation skills as you explore innovative possibilities for delivering successful events.
-Live briefs, expert speakers and The Performance Centre's public programme will add context to your studies.
+Live briefs, expert speakers and AMATA's public programme will add context to your studies.
 You'll also apply your critical and cultural appreciation to deliver two live events and consider innovation in the events industry.

-By your final year you'll have the confidence and skills to get increasingly hands-on with organising and delivering a more complex, multi-agency, applied cultural event project as part of our annual student festival.
-This might be a live event or a theoretical one, which you digitally design and test.
+By your final year you'll have the confidence and skills to get increasingly hands-on with organising and delivering a more complex, multi-agency, live cultural event project as part of our annual student festival.
 Connecting with the media and creative industries both on and off campus, you'll build valuable relationships to launch your career on graduation.

-- 13 specialist studio spaces licensed for public performance, lecture theatres and seminar rooms
+- 12 specialist studio spaces licensed for public events, lecture theatres and seminar rooms

 - A digital box office system to support your professional practice

-- Production space to support group work, project management and events
+- A production space to support group work

-- Libraries housing a collection of 140,000 books, 17,000 DVD and video titles, radio archives, exhaustive electronic and journal resources, and an extensive slide collection
+- Libraries housing a collection of 140,000 books, 17,000 DVD and video titles, radio archives, electronic and journal resources

-- A public performance programme, which complements your learning and provides opportunities for you to gain experience through volunteering and devising events
+- The AMATA public programme complements your learning and provides opportunities for you to gain professional experience

-- Live cultural event projects in your second and final years
+- You'll deliver assessed live cultural event projects in your second and final years

 - Events manager